 The causes of the housing problem can give you a facial tick.
 Here goes one recent example; the housing market has added single-family-rental securitization.
-This specimen is made of our old friend mortgage-backed securities that continue to be backed by inflated home value and a rising market for rental housing.
-Combined with the collapse of employment, a friend from Michigan put it this way, this could turn into a nasty brew of outraged and hungry people, all of whom have guns.
+This specimen is made of our old friend mortgage-backed securities backed by inflated home value and a rising market for rental housing.
+Combined with the collapse of employment, a friend from Michigan said this could turn into a nasty brew of outraged and hungry people, all of whom have guns.

-By 2016, 95 percent of the distressed mortgages on Fannie Mae and Freddie Mac’s books were auctioned off to Wall Street investors without preconditions and few provisions.
-The market recovered but without homeowners.
-Private-equity firms acquired over 200,000 homes.
+In 2016, 95 percent of the distressed mortgages on Fannie Mae and Freddie Mac’s books were auctioned off to Wall Street investors without preconditions and few provisions.
+As a result, the market recovered but without homeowners.
+Instead, private-equity firms acquired over 200,000 homes.
 While cities like New York are attractive but expensive investments, a substantial percentage of these new acquisitions occur in middle-class and low- and moderate-income suburban neighborhoods.
-Single-family-buildings have been in the rental market for a long time, but only recently has this practice added volatility to the market with the public humiliation of eviction.
+Single-family buildings have been in the rental market for a long time, but only recently has this practice added volatility to the market with the public humiliation of eviction.

 A 2018 study of New York eviction cases (Collinson & Reed, here) established a connection between eviction and homelessness in New York City.
 The malfunctions of the housing market go both ways.
 A similar graph showing the percentage of household income for rent would also move steadily up from a baseline of affordability at 30%, rising to over 50% in 2019.